 To raise children who have grit, it is shaped by adults through the language and behaviour that we model.
 In order to encourage a growth mindset, be mindful of your own thinking, and the messages you send to your children with your words and actions.
 When parents talk positively about making mistakes, kids start to think of mistakes as a natural part of the learning process.

 children adults who are independent, confident, successful, are team players, God-fearing, spiritually sound, wise, healthy, have a sound mind.
 No one will ever consciously say they want to raise an entitled child, but in reality, if you look around or are not careful, we might be raising more of these types of children.

 An entitled person is someone who thinks they are owed something in life without working for it.
 They feel they should get what they want when they want it.
 They tend to have a bad attitude that goes with being entitled, or they struggle when they don’t get what they want.
-[Read how to raise an entitled child here, and how this does not develop grit.
+Read how to raise an entitled child here, and how this does not develop grit.

 Coaches help children develop skills, but children are the ones who play the game.
 Your job as a parent is to support your child so (s)he can flourish and develop.
 Doing things FOR your child robs them of the opportunity to become competent.
 However, doing things WITH them teaches and builds confidence.